 How long does it take to switch to a new IT company in Christchurch?

 A proper transition takes four to six weeks from contract signing to full handover.
 That allows time for discovery, documentation, parallel running and a controlled cutover.
-Faster transitions are possible but typically mean less documentation, which causes problems within the first three to six months.
+Faster transitions are possible but usually mean less documentation, which causes problems within the first three to six months.

 What questions should I ask a Christchurch IT company before signing?

 Ask about inclusions, SLAs, on-site response times, cyber security framework, references from similar local businesses, onboarding methodology, reporting cadence and who owns the relationship if the named contact leaves.
-Vague answers to these questions are a stronger warning sign than a higher price.
+Vague answers to these are a stronger warning sign than a higher price.

 What cyber security should a Christchurch IT company provide as standard?